 - Moderator / Observer model

-- Observer had a coding sheet and recorded anecdotal evidence
+- Observer had a coding sheet and recorded observational evidence

-- Video and audo recordings of both the screen and the user
+- Video and audio recordings of both the screen and the user

 Overall this project was a resounding success, we achieved:

 - Significantly reduced Customer Experience calls regarding Order Status and Returns